 - Work that is led by and/or informed by people with lived experience of the immigration system, which is properly resourced, equitable and inclusive.
-We encourage funding applications from migrant-led organisations.
+We define ‘lived experience’ as: having direct personal experience of the immigration system or having insecure status in the UK or an equivalent system.
+Please read more about how we measure this in our grants round here.
+We also encourage funding applications from migrant-led organisations.

-- Recruitment processes that encourage candidates with lived experience to apply to posts funded by the initiative.
+- Recruitment processes that encourage candidates with lived experience to apply to posts funded by the initiative is also welcomed.

 - Anti-racism embedded in the organisation and the work.
 As anti-racism is very important to Justice Together, the Grants Committee will review organisations’ approach to anti-racism in terms of their external work and internal structures and processes, noting that people are at different places on this journey.
 We define anti-racism as:

 - “an active and conscious effort to work against multidimensional aspects of racism.” –Robert J. Patterson, professor of African American Studies at Georgetown University.

 - Plans for sharing knowledge, learning and evidence to support and inform the wider immigration sector.

 - Links between frontline advice and influencing work (locally or nationally).

 - The skills and knowledge to undertake the proposed work including expertise by experience.

 Detailed criteria of what we will fund are on the advice and influencing pages:

 Funding is available for local and national influencing work on access to justice in immigration.

 Advice grant partners

 Funding is available to increase capacity and/or co-ordination in specialist immigration advice.